Haivision/srt/docs/redundancy.md

 on how many sockets you listen at a time, and whether you listen on different network devices.

-Normally when your `srt_accept` returns with a value, all you have to do is to check if this is some existing group (returned already earlier by `srt_accept`), or a new group.
-This may matter for the statistics and when you can see a "second connection" with an existing group, you can simply ignore it - all required things that make the link added to the redundancy group is done automatically.

 You rather don't have to maintain the list of redundant connections at the listener side because still you have no influence on who and when will connect to you.

-POSSIBLE EXTENSION: `srt_group_accept` might be created for a case when you have multiple listener sockets, possibly each one on a different network device an port, and you want to get returned when a socket was accepted from whichever of them, and automatically added to the group.
-This would be useful only in blocking mode because in non-blocking mode you simply receive `SRT_EPOLL_OUT` bit set for the exact listener socket that received the connection, so then you simply do `srt_accept` on that very socket.

 On the caller the matter is a little bit more complicated.